40 Fun and Easy Ladybug Craft Ideas

 Make note-holding refrigerator magnets that look like ladybugs.
 This project uses old CDs and shopping bags to put it together.

-You'll enjoy showing the kids how easy it is to fold the paper and cut the shape to make this paper ladybug.
-This is such a cute and easy craft for kids or anyone who loves ladybugs.
+This buttons ladybug is such a cute and easy craft for kids or anyone who loves ladybugs.

 28. Pencil Holder